 All of it should be based on actual research and data—not much room for opinions here.
 There are multiple ways to get website information architecture right.
 Here’s the method that’s worked for me over the years.

-How to create an information architecture in 5 steps
+How to create a website information architecture in 5 steps

 You achieve your business goals when you help people achieve their goals.
 You can only do that when you fully understand your users’ goals, problems, and aspirations.